Inside: Homeschool daily checklist 101 – what is it, how to use it, and a free printable!

 Writing Your Weekly Plan

 So first, I make our weekly lesson plan based on our yearly plan.
-Then I take my weekly lesson plan for each subject and write it (in a more simplified form) on each of my kids’ weekly checklists.
+Then I take that weekly lesson plan for each subject and write it (in a more simplified form) on each of my kids’ weekly checklists.

 For example, I’ll look at my plans for Bible.
 Let’s say we’re in the book of Exodus that week.
 My lesson plan would include details for the chapters and ideas we were covering each day.
 Then on the checklist, I’d just write the theme or chapters of the day.
 So when we’re talking about Mount Sinai and God giving the ten commandments, I could either write “10 commandments” in the box OR “chapters 19-20.”